zenphantom/ml-git/docs/first_project.md

 The Ml-git uses git to versioning project's metadata.
 See bellow versioned metadata:

-*  **.spec**, is the specification file that contains informations like version number, artefact name, entity type (dataset, label, model), categories (tree struct that caracterize an entity).
+*  **.spec**, is the specification file that contains informations like version number, artefact name, entity type (dataset, label, model), categories (list of labels to categorize an entity).
 *  **MANIFEST.yaml**, is responsible to map artefact's files.
 The files are mapped by hashes, that are the references used to perform operations in local files, and download/upload operations in Stores (AWS|MinIO).

 You can find more information about metadata [here](docs/mlgit_internals.md).